sketchytech/json-book/README.md

 json-book
 ========

+json-book allows an XML or JSON file to be transformed into a dynamic book that can be displayed and output in any number of ways.
+Delivery can be anything from HTML on the web to JSON via an API.
+Book data can be downloaded and parsed inside mobile apps or can be used to build EPUBs, KF8s and PDFs for delivery.
+The possibilities for outputting current and future formats is endlessly extensible.

-json-book allows an XML or JSON file to be transformed into a dynamically display book **Watch an early video of what's possible:** http://youtu.be/orS8hD2JJLQ
+**Watch an early video of what's possible:** http://youtu.be/orS8hD2JJLQ

 **It's called json-book because its power comes from json manipulation but it is being developed to work with XML/XHTML input.**